kumakyoo42/oma-file-formats/OMA.md

     000002f0  38 00 00 00 00 00 00 00  02 2a 41 00 00 00 00 17  |8........*A.....|
     00000300  d7 84 00 05 f5 e1 00 1d  cd 65 00                 |.........e.|

+You might compare this and the following descriptions to the [corresponding OPA file](/example.opa), which is a human readable representation of this binary data.

 ### Header

 The first 28 bytes form the header: